top of page

 Gibb Family in Redcliffe, Cribb Island and Northgate.

-At the beginning of August 1958, the Gibb family set sail for Australia as part of an assisted migration scheme from Southampton, arriving on the 19th Sept 1959 on the "Fairsea" (Also aboard was Red Symons, future guitarist of Skyhooks, as well as Kylie Minogue's parents)
+At the beginning of August 1958, the Gibb family set sail for Australia as part of an assisted migration scheme from Southampton, arriving on the 19th Sept 1958 on the "Fairsea" (Also aboard was Red Symons, future guitarist of Skyhooks, as well as Kylie Minogue's parents)

-Andy was only 6 months old, older sister Lesley 13years, Barry 12years, and fraternal twins Maurice and Robin were 8 years old when they arrived in Redcliffe.
+Andy was only 6 months old, older sister Lesley 13years, Barry 12years, and twins Maurice and Robin were 8 years old when they arrived in Redcliffe.

 They lived and visited various houses during their stay on the Peninsula including initially the Orient House flats at Suttons Beach while attending Humpybong School (The twins Maurice and Robin enrolled on 22nd September 1958 but left the same month)